MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [ ] The RSI moves above 70.
 - [ ] The P/E ratio of a stock crosses below the industry average.

-> **Explanation:** A golden cross is typically interpreted as a bullish signal, indicating a potential upward trend.
+> **Explanation:**( A golden cross is typically interpreted as a bullish signal, indicating a potential upward trend.)

----

 ### Which organization oversees the registration and conduct of dealers and advisors in Canada?